DFHack modding guide¶

 print(pronounTypeString)

-Simple.
-Save this as a Lua file in your own scripts directory and run it as shown before when a unit is selected in the Dwarf Fortress UI.
+gui/launcher when a unit is selected in the Dwarf Fortress UI.

-Exploring DF structures¶
+Exploring DF state¶

 So how could you have known about the field and type we just used?
 Well, there